Frequently Asked Questions

 General Questions

 We treat bacterial, viral, fungal, and parasitic infections.
-This includes MRSA and other antibiotic resistant organisms, pneumonia, sepsis and bloodstream infections, bone and joint infections (osteomyelitis, septic arthritis), endocarditis, HIV and AIDS, hepatitis B, tuberculosis, travel related infections, tropical diseases, central nervous system infections, surgical wound infections, and unexplained fever.
-We no longer provide Hepatitis C treatment; please see our Hepatitis C referrals page for guidance on where to seek care.
+This includes MRSA and other antibiotic resistant organisms, pneumonia, sepsis and bloodstream infections, bone and joint infections (osteomyelitis, septic arthritis), endocarditis, hepatitis B, tuberculosis, travel related infections, tropical diseases, central nervous system infections, surgical wound infections, and unexplained fever.
 See our services page for the complete current list.

 For medical emergencies, always call 911 or go to your nearest emergency room.
 For urgent but non-emergency concerns after business hours, call our main number at (479) 444-6522 and follow the prompts to reach the on-call physician.
-Our office is staffed Monday through Friday from 8:00 AM to 4:00 PM.
+Our office is staffed Tuesday through Friday (closed Monday): Tuesday and Wednesday 9:00 AM to 3:30 PM, Thursday 9:00 AM to 1:00 PM, and Friday 9:00 AM to 12:00 PM.

 Appointments and Visits